Building a Neural Network from Scratch with Python & NumPy

 self.b2 = np.ones((1, self.output_size))

-# create network
+# Create the network

 nn = NeuralNetwork(input_size=2, hidden_size=3, output_size=1)